AY2324S2-CS2103T-T09-4/tp/docs/DeveloperGuide.md

 - prefers typing to mouse interactions
 - is reasonably comfortable using CLI apps

-**Value proposition**: manage students'contacts faster than a typical mouse/GUI driven app
+**Value proposition**: manage students'contacts faster than a typical mouse/GUI driven app, good for faster typers

 ### User stories